 Cable Knitting Needles

-This last type of knitting needle is more a tool than a needle to knit with.
-Cable knitting needles are used to hold stitches when making cable patterns.
+This last type of needle is more of a knitting tool than a needle to knit with.
+I’m talking about cable knitting needles.